History of the Nuba, part III

 Government controlled areas

 From the beginning of the war in the Nuba Mountains, Baggara traders smuggled people and commodities from the Government area into the SPLM area.
-Government officers were bribed.
+Government officers were bribed.40 Although the Baggara were afraid that the SPLA would drive them out of South Kordofan and were happy to fight the SPLA alongside the Sudan Armed Forces in the Popular Defence Forces, they soon found out that this did not improve their position.
 In 1993, the Misseriya realised that they were victims of the war like the Nuba.
-They signed the Buram agreement with the Nuba.
-In exchange for grain and cattle, Baggara traders brought salt, clothes, and medicine.
-This continued until the end of 1993, when government troops took Buram.
+They signed the Buram agreement with the SPLA.
+In exchange for grain and cattle, Baggara traders brought salt, clothes and medicine.
+This continued until the end of the year, when government troops took Buram.
 The 1995 Regifi Agreement closely followed the previous accord.
-In 1996, the Nuba concluded the Kain Agreement with the Rawawga who even brought ammunition to the SPLA.26
+In 1996, the Nuba concluded the Kain Agreement with the Rawawga who even brought ammunition to the SPLA.41

 Nuba against Nuba